• PCPA 2026 Keynote Panels

 In Publishing, What do we Mean by Accessibility?

-As Global Head of Equity, Diversity, Inclusion & Belonging (EDIB) for Cambridge University Press, I lead the global integration of EDIB principles across our books, journals and Cambridge Online portfolio—with a strong focus on people, culture, and inclusive publishing practices.
+As Global Head of Equity, Diversity, Inclusion & Belonging (EDIB) for Cambridge University Press, Valarie Guagnini leads the global integration of EDIB principles across the books, journals and Cambridge Online portfolio—with a strong focus on people, culture, and inclusive publishing practices.
 My work centers on embedding equity into every stage of the publishing lifecycle, from recruitment and retention to data transparency around authorship, contributors,reviewers and partnerships.

-As a member of the Academic Board, I serve as a “critical friend,” advocating for colleagues and ensuring our products reflect the diversity of the communities we serve and remain accessible to all.
+As a member of the Academic Board, she serves as a “critical friend,” advocating for colleagues and ensuring their products reflect the diversity of the communities they serve and remain accessible to all.

 Section image